metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 ..
 Note:: Provided command-line examples are given as examples and are valid for a standard unix bash terminal.

+..
+Hint:: In principle, the preprocessing of the reference database exposed here will have to be conducted only once.

 ************************************************************************
 Rational:
 ************************************************************************
 After processing of sequencing reads by a metagenomic pipeline, we expect amplicon sequences (OTUs or ASVs) to be assigned to the lowest possible taxonomic level (species).
-However, it is expected that different species might have a close to exact same sequence on the gene used as marker.
+However, it is expected that different species might have close to the exact same sequence on the gene used as marker.
 Thus, all species cannot be differentiated without ambiguities based on marker genes, and that even more on the short fragment amplified and sequenced in amplicon-based metagenomics.

 The classifiers integrated in RSP4ABM (original *RDP* [1]_, *RDP* integrated in *QIIME* [2]_ and, *Decipher IDTAXA* [3]_) all have specific formatting requirements and the two last require an initial training.